Doing Business in Brazil

 Please note that electrical energy expenses entitle the legal entities to a credit irrespective of the sector or establishment of the company where the electricity is being consumed, encompassing all premises used, irrespective of their purpose (operational area, accounting, management, etc.).
 We further note that in these transactions, the credit shall only be granted if the energy is paid to Legal Entities domiciled in Brazil.

-There are discussions, both on the administrative level and in court, with respect to the possibility of assessing credits also on contracted energy, especially if the business establishment’s contracted demand is higher than the electricity consumed.
-The current understanding of the Brazilian Federal Revenue Office is to deny the credit in these cases, considering that the guaranteed electrical energy power allegedly does not fall under the legal provision that defines “consumption”.
-However, there are relatively recent decisions of the Administrative Council of Tax Appeals (CARF) admitting the granting of credit relating to “expenditure with contracted demand, included in the electricity bill”, since “it is mandatory, aims at the effective operation of the establishment, and has a social purpose…” (CARF Appellate Decision 3201-007.441 of November 17, 2020).
+There is ongoing discussion in both administrative and judicial spheres regarding the possibility of claiming credits also on contracted energy, especially if the business establishment’s contracted demand is higher than the electricity consumed.
+The position of the Federal Revenue Office has been to deny credits in such cases, arguing that the guaranteed power of electric energy does not fall under the literal interpretation of the legal provisions concerning “consumption”.
+However, there have been relatively recent decisions from the Administrative Council of Tax Appeals (CARF) that accept the possibility of credit related to “expenses with contracted demand, included in the electricity bill”, as it “is mandatory, aims at the effective operation of the establishment, and has a social character… (CARF Decision 3201-007.441, dated November 17, 2020)”.
+Nevertheless, in a ruling made in June 2023, CARF decided that the amounts paid for contracted demand and for the use of the distribution system are not considered consumed energy; rather, they represent the amount paid by the user to the concessionaire to keep the network (means) available for electricity consumption.
+In this case, the prevailing understanding was that only the energy actually consumed qualifies for crediting (CARF, Process No. 10183.904627/2016-60, Decision No. 9303-014.076 – CSRF / 3rd Panel).

 II.II.
 Tax on the Circulation of Goods and on the Provision of Interstate and Intermunicipal Transportation and Communication Services (“ICMS”)